 Keeping backups, training staff and students, keeping systems up to date, establishing a zero trust architecture, and implementing a strong combination of IDS, IPS, and firewalls can help build a wall between your institution and possible ransomware attacks.

 SQL injection attacks work by allowing cybercriminals to bypass login-required sections of networks, where the injected code interferes with the database behind the login application, allowing vulnerable databases to be viewed, modified, or deleted.
 This potentially leaves sensitive information exposed.

 In 2020, three Italian universities were hacked using SQL injections, and in 2017, even Cornell and NYU were hit with such attacks.
 Parameterized statements and other language-based measures can help keep your database protected against SQL attacks.

 The old classic.
 Phishing has been a problem for institutions for as long as the internet has existed, and is still a commonly seen threat across industries because it still works.
 Phishing works when a cybercriminal impersonates a trusted source, tricks the victim into clicking on a bad link, and installing malware/ransomware on their computer post-click.

 This software can then be used to access that person’s PII, access the Wi-Fi network of the device, lock their computer, and more.

-One of the best ways to defend against phishing attacks is to train your administrators, professors, and students on current cybersecurity issues in higher education and generally on an ongoing basis.
+One of the best ways to defend against phishing attacks is to train your administrators, professors, and students on current events & issues related to cybersecurity in higher education and generally on an ongoing basis.